From 24th April 2015, a Standard Visitor Visa route was created to consolidate the following existing routes:

 If you are a non-visa national and have NOT applied for this visa before you travel to the UK, you are permitted to study up to 30 individual days on a full time or part time/distance learning course if you hold a Standard Visitor Visa (as evidenced by an entry stamp on your passport, or, evidence of your travel such as Boarding Pass or Travel Ticket if you entered the UK via the e-Gate).

-If you already hold a long term Standard Visitor Visa, you maybe able to study on these visas - please see below:
+If you already hold a long term Standard Visitor Visa, you may be able to study on these visas - please see information below:

 When coming to study on a distance learning programme, the most suitable type of visa is normally a Short-term Study Visa.

-Following lobbying by the University of Warwick and others of the Home Office the Immigration Rules changed on 1 October 2013, studying is now also permitted on a long-term Standard Visitor Visa provided that:
+Following lobbying by the University of Warwick and others of the Home Office, the Immigration Rules changed on 1 October 2013, so that studying is now also permitted on a long-term Standard Visitor Visa provided that:

-This can either be alone or taken together with any other course and whether continuous or otherwise during any single visit to the UK;
+- This can either be alone or taken together with any other course and whether continuous or otherwise during any single visit to the UK; and